-If you are looking for a Contractor Management Checklist to help you keep track of your third-party workforce, then this is the post for you!
+If you are looking for a strategy to help you keep track of your third-party workforce, then this is the post for you!

 What is a Contractor Management Checklist?

-A contractor management checklist is a tool that safeguards a business from unnecessary compliance risk while also helping to keep contractors and their employees safe on-site.
+This checklist can be used as a tool that safeguards a business from unnecessary compliance risk while also helping to keep workers safe on-site.
 This checklist has a series of requirements that need to be satisfied in order for a contractor to complete work for your business, such as certificates of insurance and health and safety prerequisites.

-Here are some of the most frequent subjects that are addressed in a comprehensive contractor management checklist:
+Here are some of the most frequent subjects that are addressed in a comprehensive checklist:

 · Training and onboarding